osisoft/PI-Adapter/V1/Installation/Install the adapter.md

     **Examples**: <br> To install the Linux ARM Debian package, run the command <br>`sudo apt install ./Modbus_linux-arm.deb` <br> To install the Linux x64 package, run the command <br> `sudo apt install ./Modbus_linux-x64.deb`

-4. Optional: To verify the installation, run the following `curl` command withthe port number that you specified during installation:
+4. Optional: To verify the installation, run the following `curl` command with the port number that you specified during installation:

    ```bash
    curl http://localhost:5590/api/v1/configuration